 Silence and heat!
 At sunset as the air cools a little and tiny puffs of air do their job of evaporative cooling - but only partially - we sit and soak it up.
 The silence is punctuated by bird calls and occasional cracking of branches while the visual stillness is broken only by the shadow of a bird flying between trees, a tiny bat out on a twilight forage or a goat wandering to the rather tepid algae-tainted water of the poor old Darling River trickling through Pooncarie where we are camped.

-At over 3000 km in length, the Darling river system covers almost 15% of Australia.
+At over 3000 km in length, the Darling River system covers almost 15% of Australia.
 With river systems like this which have sustained the land for millennia one has to wonder why we, or rather many communities like this along its length, have such a problem with water - or the lack of it.
 Well no of course we don’t wonder - but they shouldn’t have a problem.
 Time people really talked sustainable farming practices and crops suited to our regional climates.
-Stepping off my soap box now, sorry 😏.
+Stepping off my soap box now, sorry.

 We made it to Wilcannia in time for another deluge which bucketed down just after we started changing a wheel on the caravan - isn’t it always the way!?

-Our favourite kind of road - no traffic!
+Our favourite kind of road - no traffic! |

-High wind swept sand and dirt in clouds like low fog across our path and the air was tinted pale orange with willy willies scattered around the horizon.
+High wind swept sand and dirt in clouds like low fog across our path. |

-Large willy-willy shaded grey in the shadow of the storm clouds
+A large willy willy shaded grey in the shadow of the storm clouds |

-There’d been a wee bit of rain!!
+There had been a wee bit of rain!! |

-The mud was a couple of cm thick.
+The mud plastered on our rig was a couple of cm thick. |

 No comments: